“Operation Santa” Is Now Accepting Letters For The Big Man Himself

 Here’s everything you need to know about how kids can write to Santa Claus and how families can help make other children’s wishes come true this holiday season.

-The United States Postal Service (USPS) has kicked off its annual Operation Santa program for 2021, meaning Santa is officially accepting letters.
-For more than 100 years, the USPS has, with the help of kind citizens, responded to letters addressed to Santa Claus under its Operation Santa program.
+The United States Postal Service (USPS) has kicked off its annual Operation Santa program for 2022, meaning old St. Nick is officially accepting letters.
+For 110 years, the USPS has, with the help of kind citizens, responded to letters addressed to Santa Claus under its Operation Santa program.
 Over the years, the program has morphed into a way for generous givers to “adopt” letters to Santa and help children and families in need experience a bit of holiday cheer.
 But families looking to participate in the program may want to get their letter in the mail sooner rather than later.

 Operation Santa began unofficially in 1912 when Postmaster General Frank Hitchcock gave local postmasters permission to have postal employees and citizens respond to any letters the postal service received that were addressed to Santa Claus.
 In the 1940s, the postal service began receiving an overwhelming amount of letters for Santa and invited charitable organizations and corporations looking to participate in philanthropic activities to help provide both written responses and small gifts to letter writers.